obasekiosa/Robo-Arm/README.md

-# Gazebo Simulation of a robot arm line up
+# Simulation of a robot arm line up using ROS and Gazebo